rahulhegde99/FlutterUI/README.md

 # PaprClip

-This is an implementation of the Navigatable Drawers in Flutter
+This is an implementation of the Navigable Drawers in Flutter